5 best entry-level tech jobs

 These entry-level tech jobs will launch your high-tech career

-The tech industry was one of the few that not only kept going throughout the pandemic but also kept hiring.
-There were even increases in job listings as demand for remote working services and critical infrastructure maintenance become paramount.
-Therefore, you're more likely to find and land a job in IT right now.
+While other industries have struggled through the pandemic, the tech industry not only remained mostly unimpacted but it also continued growing.
+We even saw increases in job listings as remote working surged and maintaining critical infrastructure became a focal point.
+Now more than ever, you're in a great position to find and land a job in IT right now.

 For entry-level roles, the requirements will differ depending on the company's needs and what qualifications they're looking for.